burakcelebi/hazelcast/Near Cache MultiMap.md

-# PRD: Near Cache MultiMap
+# Spec for SQL Type System

 ## Goals
-Provide Near Cache for MultiMap.
+...

 ## Background and Strategic Fit
 ...